Getting Paid

 He sends the invoice:

-Three days later, the customer calls. "$2,400 for some pipes?
+Three days later, the customer calls. "$3,200 for a timing chain?
 I need to see a breakdown.
 I'm not paying until I understand what I'm paying for."

-Now the plumber is chasing money instead of doing the next job.
+Now the shop is chasing money instead of turning the next job.
 And here's the worst part: he has zero leverage.
 There's nothing on that invoice to defend the price.
-It's his word against the customer's gut feeling that $2,400 seems high.
+It's his word against the customer's gut feeling that $3,200 seems high.

 Why One-Line Invoices Get Disputed